12 Types of Purple Butterflies

 Purple patches are on the forewings and hindwings of male butterflies.
 In addition, there are patches of white and gray on the wings.

-On the forewings can, be noticed a pair of orange eyespots.
+On the forewings, notice a pair of orange eyespots.
 The species’ forewings are also decorated with thin orange edges all the way around.

 The Lesser Purple Emperor has a ventral coloring pattern that consists of tan, gray, and pale orange.
 The ventral colors of this species are drab and fading.